ManjulaChalla/concurrentKernels/README.md

 | What you will learn    | How to begin migrating CUDA to SYCL
 | Time to complete       | 15 minutes

->**Note**: This sample is based on the [HSOpticalFlow - Optical Flow](https://github.com/NVIDIA/cuda-samples/tree/2e41896e1b2c7e2699b7b7f6689c107900c233bb/Samples/5_Domain_Specific/HSOpticalFlow) sample in the NVIDIA/cuda-samples GitHub repository.
+>**Note**: This sample is based on the [concurrentKernels](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/0_Introduction/concurrentKernels) sample in the NVIDIA/cuda-samples GitHub repository.

-You can find a detailed walk through of the concepts presented in this sample at *[Migrating the HSOpticalFlow Estimation from CUDA* to SYCL*](https://www.intel.com/content/www/us/en/developer/articles/technical/migrating-hsopticalflow-from-cuda-to-sycl.html)*.

 ## Purpose